youngleee/thesis/webshop-mf/README.md

 ├── docs/                     # Documentation for thesis
 │   ├── README.md
 │   ├── WebSocketIntegration.md
+│   ├── WebSocketFlow.md
-│   └── WebSocketFlow.md
+│   └── RunningTheApplication.md
-└── README.md                 # This file
+├── start-all.ps1             # PowerShell script to start all components in separate windows ├── start-all-single-window.ps1 # PowerShell script to start all components in one window ├── start-backend.ps1         # PowerShell script to start only the backend ├── start-app.bat             # Windows batch file for easy startup └── README.md                 # This file
 ```

 ## Thesis Research

 This project serves as a practical implementation for research on micro-frontend architectures with real-time communication.
-The implementation demonstrates how WebSockets can be effectively used to synchronize state across independently deployed frontend applications.
+The implementation demonstrates how WebSockets can be effectively used to synchronize state across independently deployed frontend applications, and how SQLite provides a lightweight yet effective solution for data persistence.

 ## License